Arizona Submarine Veterans

 LAVEEN COMMUNITY PARADE

-This year's theme was "The Future is Now!"
+This year's theme was "Laveen’s Got Talent!"

 The crowds along the side of the parade route expressed their appreciation of our service